Siftah/get_iplayer/documentation.md

 **[[Click Here for All Config Options|manpage#Config-Options]]**

 User defined groups of options can be added, removed or changed.
-They are referred to by the ‘preset name’ as follows:
+They are referred to by the 'preset name' as follows:

-Save or update several options (–hide and –since) in the preset named ‘my\_preset’ (in `~/.get_iplayer/presets/my_preset` or `%USERPROFILE%\.get_iplayer\presets\my_preset` in Windows):
+Save or update several options (–hide and –since) in the preset named 'my\_preset' (in `~/.get_iplayer/presets/my_preset` or `%USERPROFILE%\.get_iplayer\presets\my_preset` in Windows):

     get_iplayer --preset=my_preset --prefs-add --hide --since=24

-Additionally save programme type for preset named ‘my\_preset’ (this will only update the specified preset options – existing preset options will be retained):
+Additionally save programme type for preset named 'my\_preset' (this will only update the specified preset options – existing preset options will be retained):

     get_iplayer --preset=my_preset --prefs-add --type=radio,tv

-Remove a specific option from those saved in the preset named ‘my\_preset’ (e.g. `--since=24`):
+Remove a specific option from those saved in the preset named 'my\_preset' (e.g. `--since=24`):

     get_iplayer --preset=my_preset --prefs-del --since=24

-Show \*allsaved options in preset named ‘my\_preset’:
+Show \*allsaved options in preset named 'my\_preset':

     get_iplayer --preset=my_preset --prefs-show

-Completely clear all saved options in preset named ‘my\_preset’:
+Completely clear all saved options in preset named 'my\_preset':

     get_iplayer --preset=my_preset --prefs-clear

-Use the preset named ‘my\_preset’ to search for items with names containing the word ‘News’:
+Use the preset named 'my\_preset' to search for items with names containing the word 'News':

     get_iplayer --preset=my_preset News

 Here is a more useful example.
-I would like to have a preset that shows me the BBC iPlayer TV programmes added to my cache in the last 24hrs, hide ones I’ve already downloaded, exclude some channels and exclude childrens’ and wales programme categories.
+I would like to have a preset that shows me the BBC iPlayer TV programmes added to my cache in the last 24hrs, hide ones I've already downloaded, exclude some channels and exclude childrens' and wales programme categories.
 So to add the preset I type:

     get_iplayer --prefs-add --preset=last24 --type=tv --since=24 --hide --versionlist=default --exclude-category=child,wales --exclude-channel=alba,cbbc,cbeebies,parliament